Eastern Divide Trail (S5): Hellbender

 Resupply is fairly straightforward on this segment as there are generally plenty of options on the route or just off it.
 If riding S5 on its own, logistics may require a little creativity, but with the beginning near a large college town and the southern terminus at the Appalachian Trail town of Damascus, there are options for buses or rental cars at the beginning and shuttles at the end.

 Segment 5 of the Eastern Divide Trail was developed as a collective effort led by Logan Watts.
 Thanks to Jess Daddio for input and contributions in Virginia and scouting throughout West Virginia and Virginia.
 Significant input on the Pennsylvania segment came via Michael Bowen from his P.A.N.T.S.
 (Pennsylvania North To South) route, and Helena Kotala who provided critical connections in the area north and south of Huntingdon.
-Additional thanks to David Landis and Andy Forron for scouting recommendations and assistance in West Virginia.
+Additional thanks to David Landis and Andy Forron for scouting recommendations and assistance in West Virginia, and Geoff Patterson for providing scouting the connector to State College and providing an interesting addendum in Maryland.
 And, last (chronologically) but not least, many thanks to Christopher Palmer for checking three final tweaks, providing needed POIs, and fixing a private property issue.

 Note that we are also working on a Shenandoah Valley option that will follow the Ridges-and-Valleys ranges farther east, which will eventually create a loop.
 Stay tuned for details.
 Find more info on the full Eastern Divide Trail here.